NaVnEeT-HaRsH/CipherSchool-Assignment/README.md

-sorry, i tried my best but i didn't complete it till last moment
+sorry, i tried my best but i didn't complete it till last minute also i'm faching an error in adding screenshots with excel so i also upload in github folder name screenshots hope you like my effort thankyou.